 Crack addiction: Crack is a highly addicting substance that ravages the body and ruins your mind.
 If you are using crack or know someone that is, then getting them to admit the addiction and get professional help through the doctor or through a rehab center can be life saving.
 Get help asap! ...Read moreSee 1 more doctor answer

 Are you hypermobile?: People who are "double jointed" have loose ligaments that do not protect their bones and joints very well.
 There are several tests for this online, look for something called Ehlers Danlos syndrome.
 Regardless of whether you fit the criteria, you should take a LOT of vitamin C (at least 3-4 gms a day) to help keep your connective tissues in good health.
 Prolotherapy may be helpful for injuries. ...Read more

-- What does cocaine do to your health?
+- What does cocaine do to your brain?

 - What does a periodontist do to correct bone loss?

-- What causes dull and achy pain in bones and joints?
+- What are the causes of aching bones joints?

 - What can cocaine do to your body?